rayhea/GTAVMACROS/readme.md

 GTAVMACROS offers many features but at the cost of tons of changes to game settings such as you may have to play in medium graphics windowed mode so proceed further only if you want to.
 And also it is not guarantee to work properly even after making all the changes given below.

+## Features
+- It uses OCR, pixel & image detection to navigate through Interaction Menu & Phone.
+- It disables necessary hotkeys whenever Interaction Menu, Phone, SocialCLub, Chatbox, Game Menu is opened.
+- It can navigate Interaction Menu/Phone even when it is open.
+- It provides faster weapon toggle, binded to keyboard & extra buttons on mouse.
+- It has custom keys for Interaction Menu & Phone Contacts which can be easily assigned.
+- It has dynamic weapon keys, binded to extra buttons on mouse which can also be easily assigned to other weapons.
+- It remaps v to toggle between first person and third person.
+- It comes with it's own script menu with extra options.
+- It has LuckyWheel Alarm also can be used as custom alarm.
+- It has empty public session option in script menu.
+- It has customizable crosshair in script menu.
+- It has Casino/Cayo heist FingerPrint, Keypad, Voltz, Retro Fingerprint cracker.
+- It also offers Windows Sound Setting and Volume Mixer in script menu.

 ## About AutoHotkey

 It's a free and open source scripting language that lets you create keyboard shortcuts or hotkeys, macros and some automation in any Windows program.